fortran-lang/stdlib/src/stdlib_experimental_error.md

 ### Output

 Aborts the program with printing the message `msg` to `stderr` and a nonzero exit code.
-The nonzero exit code is equal to `code` if provided.
+The nonzero exit code is equal to `code` if provided, and 1 otherwise.

 ### Example